ltyap/OpenFOAM/README.md

-# PhD-work-using-OpenFOAM
+# OpenFOAM
-Contains code used in my PhD work with the Partially-Averaged Navier Stokes (PANS) simulations for internal flows.
+Contains code for the Partially-Averaged Navier Stokes (PANS) simulations, with the option to use the scale-resolving kinetic energy equation for calculation of fK.
 OpenFOAM version: v9 (.org)